Sacred-Finance/privacy-indicator/README.md

 # Privacy Level Indicator

 The indicator finds the best time for a depositor to withdraw their token for maximum privacy.
-Research by [Arxiv](https://arxiv.org/pdf/2005.14051.pdf) showed that a depositor's behavior can be anonymized if they acted like the vast majority.
+Research by [Arxiv](https://arxiv.org/pdf/2005.14051.pdf) showed that a depositor's behavior can be de-anonymized if they acted like the vast majority.

 ![user behavior](images/user-behavior.png)